leinue/microless/README.md

 ```

-Then the project will run in port 3000, and every stopped dockers will be started when the project is running.
+Then the project will run in port 3000, and every stopped docker will be started when the project is running.